 Don Juan is a small fishing village on the coast of Ecuador, still untouched by mass tourism, its simple lifestyle balances time to the rhythm of the tide.
 Children, especially boys, run along the beach along with birds and stray dogs; while their mothers and sisters stay at home.
 Behind the surface of this idyllic landscape there are two things that are not expected to be seen: an ominous current of patriarchal domination that manifests itself in domestic violence; teenage pregnancy and child abuse; and its counterpart: a bamboo building that houses the Children's Library with 5,000 books, computers, games and resources to empower girls and women so that they can destabilize the conditions of subjection in this traditional environment.

-- With your help we can support the Children's Library in Don Juan with all its formal and informal educational programs.
-Our presence in this small town makes a difference for girls and boys who are learning through example and experience how to grow together in a respectful, kind and encouraging manner.
+The Library in Don Juan, with all its formal and informal educational programs, opens alternatives for adult neighbors and children who are learning, through example and experience, how to grow together in a respectful, kind and encouraging way.